ThuyKat/Learn-Servlet-JSP-/README.md

 ![alt text](images/image-4.png)

 ![alt text](images/image-5.png)
-##  5. <a name='createaservlet:fromnormalclassthenconfiglaterinweb.xml'></a>create a servlet: from normal class then config later in web.xml
+##  5. <a name='createaservletfromnormalclassthenconfiglaterinweb.xml'></a>create a servlet from normal class then config later in web.xml
 1. Create a normal class, howerver it should extend from HttpServlet as its super class
 2. In web.xml, create a new servlet tag, declare servlet-name and servlet-class
 3. In web.xml, create a new servlet-mapping tag, declare servlet-name and url-pattern